Secretaries Cup

 The two campuses are at opposite ends of Long Island Sound.
 The game alternates between the Coast Guard's Cadet Memorial Field in New London, Connecticut, and the Merchant Marine's Captain Tomb Field in Kings Point, New York just east of New York City.
+However, on November 15, 2025 the game was played for the first time at Fenway Park in Boston.